codepath/android_guides/Design-Support-Library.md

 ### Sample Code

 If you want to see how to use the various components, check out this [sample code](https://github.com/chrisbanes/cheesesquare).
+For an example of the percent support library, see [this sample code](https://github.com/JulienGenoud/android-percent-support-lib-sample).

 ### Official Source Code